iZilchi/To-Do-List/README.md

 To ensure the correctness and efficiency of the application, the developers thoroughly tested the overall functionality of the application from login to task completion to make sure that every features perform as how they are intended to.
 Morever, security mechanisms are added to constraint user and guide them in using the application ensuring that only the correct inputs are accepted.
 Lastly, the developers came up with a minimal UI for the application to make it easier for the user to use the application.

 ## VIII.
 How to Run the Project
-To run the application, the following requirements must be met:
+To run the application, make sure that you have the following dependencies used installed.
+You can do this by running this command once the code is cloned:
+`npm install`
+Once the dependencies are installed, you may now run the web application.

 Running the application:
 1. Open the folder where the code is located.